suryavan11/RtextSummary/README.md

 ### Installation

-This package has been submitted to CRAN but is not yet available on CRAN.
+This package is available on CRAN.
 To install the development version of this package, use `devtools`:

     devtools::install_github('suryavan11/RtextSummary')